-ASP believes that by developing and approving a strategic planning and management body of knowledge guide the profession will advance in three ways:
+IASP believes that by developing and approving a strategic planning and management body of knowledge guide the profession will advance in three ways:

 - Establishes a common framework, language and operational process on which a refined body of knowledge can be debated, refined or reshaped and then improved again and again.
-Every effort is being made by ASP to create a base framework, boundary definitions and certification program, which, together, serve as a starting point for this journey.
+Every effort is being made by IASP to create a base framework, boundary definitions and certification program, which, together, serve as a starting point for this journey.

 - Clarifies not only what certified strategy professionals need to “know,” but also what they must be able to “do.”